kaveeshadilshani/MAG-Net/README.md

 | 2013-01-02 | 101.3  | 206.2  | ... | 151.1  |

 - `Timestamp`: Date of the trading day.
-- `Stock1, Stock2, ..., StockN`: The closing price of each stock for that date.
+- `Stock1, Stock2, ..., StockN`: The closing price(or X attribute) of each stock for that date.

 ---